Course - Power Electronics, Power Semiconductor Physics and Reliability - ET8303

 Recommended previous knowledge

 TET4190 Power Electronics for Renewable Energy or similar.
-ELK20 Design of Power Electronic Converters or similar.
+TET4555 Specialisation course on Power Electronic Converters or similar.
 Solid-state physics, control theory, thermodynamics.

 Mohan, Undeland og Robbins: Power Electronics, Converters, Applications, and Design, Wiley, 3rd Edition 2003.
 Josef Lutz: Semiconductor Power Devices: Physics, Characteristics, Reliability Springer Verlag 2011.
 Journal and Conference articles.
 Lecture notes.